|Screenwriter's Retreat at Sundance

 The retreat structure is informal and flexible in order to meet your needs, respond to your questions, and discuss your writing issues.
 We will have plenty of contact before the retreat begins so that we can make the most of our time together.
 In fact, I will send you a questionnaire to ascertain your needs and requests after you register.

 Think of Sundance as a "working" retreat for writers eager to improve their skills.
 So sharpen your pencil and bring your work!
 The atmosphere will be relaxing and motivating.
 Our ultimate goal is crafting marketable material.
 If you wish, we can read a scene of yours in class.
 The focus of the retreat is on solving specific writing and revising problems.
-We'll take some time on Saturday to discuss selling issues and the realities of today's marketplace.

 9:00 a.m.
 3:30 p.m.
 Wasatch Cabin.
 See photo of our cabin.
 A meal will be provided on all three days.